-The ROC takes its obligations relating to privacy seriously and endeavours to ensure compliance with the requirements under the Privacy Act 1988.
-The redactions have been effected in accordance with the ROC privacy policy to protect the personal information of persons identified in the operating report.
+The ROC takes its obligations relating to privacy seriously and endeavours to ensure compliance with the Privacy Act 1988 (Privacy Act).
+The redactions have been made in accordance with the ROC privacy policy to protect the personal information of persons identified in the financial report.
 A copy of the ROC privacy policy can be found via this link.

-If you wish to discuss this matter, please contact Kylie Ngo on (03) 9603 0764 or by email at regorgs@roc.gov.au.
+If you wish to discuss this matter, please contact Kylie Ngo on (03) 9603 0764 or by email at kylie.ngo@roc.gov.au.